ForbesLindesay/atdatabases/docs/mysql-guide-typescript.md

 ## More Info

-For more details on all the types of queries supported by `@databases/pg-typed`, you can read the [pg-typed API Docs](pg-typed.md)
+For more details on all the types of queries supported by `@databases/mysql-typed`, you can read the [mysql-typed API Docs](mysql-typed.md)